AryptonXD/Resist/ResistTermsAndConditions.md

 ## 7. Limitation of Liability

-To the fullest extent permitted by applicable law, in no event shall [Bot Name] or its developers be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from (i) your access to or use of or inability to access or use the Bot; (ii) any conduct or content of any third party on the Bot; (iii) any content obtained from the Bot; or (iv) unauthorized access, use, or alteration of your transmissions or content, whether based on warranty, contract, tort (including negligence), or any other legal theory, whether or not we have been informed of the possibility of such damage, and even if a remedy set forth herein is found to have failed its essential purpose.
+To the fullest extent permitted by applicable law, in no event shall Resist or its developers be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from (i) your access to or use of or inability to access or use the Bot; (ii) any conduct or content of any third party on the Bot; (iii) any content obtained from the Bot; or (iv) unauthorized access, use, or alteration of your transmissions or content, whether based on warranty, contract, tort (including negligence), or any other legal theory, whether or not we have been informed of the possibility of such damage, and even if a remedy set forth herein is found to have failed its essential purpose.

 ## 8. Indemnification

-You agree to indemnify and hold harmless [Bot Name] and its developers from and against any claims, liabilities, damages, losses, and expenses, including, without limitation, reasonable legal and accounting fees, arising out of or in any way connected with your access to or use of the Bot or your violation of these Terms.
+You agree to indemnify and hold harmless Resist and its developers from and against any claims, liabilities, damages, losses, and expenses, including, without limitation, reasonable legal and accounting fees, arising out of or in any way connected with your access to or use of the Bot or your violation of these Terms.

 ## 9. Modifications to the Bot